 Today you have three topics to work through, in which you’ll apply your knowledge of

 Admit it: building a SwiftUI app is fast, isn’t it?
-Once you know the tools you’re working with, you can turn around a complete game in under 15 minutes!
+Once you know the tools you’re working with, you can turn around a complete game in under 15 minutes, and then just like we did try playing around with the design until you find something you like.

 Need help?
 Tweet me @twostraws!